Coverage Guided Testing for Recurrent Neural Networks: Abstract

 \section{Abstract}

-Recurrent neural networks (RNNs) have been applied to a broad range of applications such as natural language processing, drug discovery, and video recognition.
-This paper develops a coverage-guided testing approach for a major class of RNNs -- long short-term memory networks (LSTMs).
-We start from defining a family of three test metrics that are designed to quantify not only the values but also the temporal relations (including both step-wise and bounded-length) learned through LSTM's internal structures.
-While testing, random mutation enhanced with the coverage knowledge, i.e., targeted mutation, is designed to generate test cases.
-Based on these, we develop the coverage-guided testing tool \testRNN.
-To our knowledge, this is the first time structural coverage metrics are used to test LSTMs.

-We extensively evaluate \testRNN with a variety of LSTM benchmarks.
-Experiments confirm that there is a positive correlation between adversary rate and coverage rate, an evidence showing that the test metrics are valid indicators of robustness evaluation.
-Also, we show that \testRNN effectively captures erroneous behaviours in RNNs.
-Furthermore, meaningful information can be collected from \testRNN for users to understand what the testing results represent.
-This is in contrast to most neural network testing works, and we believe \testRNN is an important step towards interpretable neural network testing.
+Recurrent neural networks (RNNs) have been applied to a broad range of applications, including natural language processing, drug discovery, and video recognition.
+Their vulnerability to input perturbation is also known.
+Aligning with a view from software defect detection, this paper aims to develop a coverage guided testing approach to systematically exploit the internal behaviour of RNNs, with the expectation that such testing can detect defects with high possibility.
+Technically, the long short term memory network (LSTM), a major class of RNNs, is thoroughly studied.
+A family of three test metrics are designed to quantify not only the values but also the temporal relations (including both step-wise and bounded-length) exhibited when LSTM processing inputs.
+A genetic algorithm is applied to efficiently generate test cases.
+The test metrics and test case generation algorithm are implemented into a tool \testRNN, which is then evaluated on a set of LSTM benchmarks.
+Experiments confirm that \testRNN has advantages over the state-of-art tool DeepStellar and attack-based defect detection methods, owing to its working with finer temporal semantics and the consideration of the naturalness of input perturbation.
+Furthermore, \testRNN\ enables meaningful information to be collected and exhibited for users to understand the testing results, which is an important step towards interpretable neural network testing.